CheckBox in Blazor TreeView Component

 }

-The Blazor TreeView component provides the capability to pre-select specific nodes during initialization through the use of the CheckedNodes property.
-Additionally, the component offers the GetTreeData method, which allows for retrieval of the updated data source and subsequent refreshing of the TreeView.
-By passing the CheckedNodes of specific TreeView nodes as arguments to this method, the updated data source of only those nodes will be returned.
+The Blazor TreeView component provides the capability to pre-select specific nodes during initialization through the CheckedNodes property.
+Additionally, the component offers the GetTreeData method, which allows for retrieval of the updated data source.
+By passing the IDs of specific TreeView nodes (obtained from CheckedNodes) as arguments to this method, the updated data source of only those nodes will be returned.
 If no arguments are passed, the entire updated data source of the TreeView will be returned.

 @using Syncfusion.Blazor.Navigations